clescot/kafka-connect-http/docs/project_intention.md

   you need to define a low level kafka client which will translate HTTP responses as kafka messages :
 - you duplicate the Kafka configuration, with some low level and high level configurations mixed.
   Your configuration can became complex...
-  This strategy can work if you don't bother with HTTP responses (but who don't ?), and don't configure a low level kafka client.
+  This strategy can work :
+  - if you don't bother with HTTP responses (but who don't ?), and don't configure a low level kafka client.

-  It can also work if the connector handle all the gory details of the low level kafka client for you, but maybe with a more complex code.
+  - It can also work if the connector handle all the gory details of the low level kafka client for you with a more internal complex code, and you **won't have the ability to use some SMT** (Single Message Transformations) out of the box on the Source side (low level kafka client side).

 - *Multiple connectors to solve the problem ?*